mligus/dotfiles/README.md

 ### Know peculiarities and issues

-1. After installation of `oh-my-zsh` you will be dropped to `zsh` shell.
-Type `exit` and hit enter to continue setup.
-2. From time to time you will be asked for your password, since script use `sudo` internally.
+  * From time to time you will be asked for your password, since script use `sudo` internally.
-3. On Neovim set up setup have to click *Enter* once since it complains about missing theme.

 ## macOS